loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

   )
   This means that $B$ is a stack of unknown size, but we know that _on top_ of $B$ there are 8 bytes dedicated to a value of type $A$.
-  Without $A$, $B$ could potentially be empty, or it could be huge, but we cannot know from the types alone.
+  Without $A$, $B$ could potentially be empty, or it could be huge, but we can not know from the types alone.

   // When allocating new stacks the first value on the stack must be the pointer